UniversalDependencies/docs/_bg/pos/PART.md

 categories such as negation, mood, tense etc.  Particles are normally not inflected, although exceptions may occur.

-In the Bultreebank tagset the following tags map to `PART`: Ta, Tn, Ti, Tx, Tm, Tv, Te and Tg.
+In the Bultreebank tagset the following tags map to `PART`: Ta, Tn, Ti, Tm, Tv, Te and Tg.

 ### Examples